shribr/kingoftokyo/new/ENHANCED_UI_FEATURES.md

 ### Market System
 - Expandable to other game items
-- Wishlist and favorites features
+- Wishlist and favorites features (planned)
-- Advanced filtering and sorting
+- Advanced filtering and sorting (planned)

 ## Compatibility